microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the photo for any user in the tenant, including the signed-in user or the specified group or contact.
+Update the photo for any user in the tenant, including the signed-in user or the specified group or contact or team.
 Because there is currently a limit of 8MB on the total size of each REST request, the size of the photo you can add is limited to under 8MB.

 Only use PUT for this operation.